 Experience: Five years of responsible professional accounting and auditing experience.

-Special Instructions: If you do not possess the required Bachelor’s degree, you can upload an Bachelor’s degree equivalency form in the attachment section of the online job application.
-NOTE: New employees will be placed at the first step which is $8,506 per month, second step $8,936 per month or third step $9,389 per month (depending upon experience).
+NOTE: New employees will be placed at the first step which is $ 9,287, second step $9,757, or third step $10,250 per month depending upon experience.
 Based on current salary placement guidelines, all step increases for which an employee becomes eligible shall take place on July 1st of each fiscal year.
-These increases will occur, on an annual basis, until the maximum step of $10,363 per month is reached on the salary schedule.
+These increases will occur, on an annual basis, until the maximum step of $ 11,314 per month is reached on the salary schedule.